-When your air conditioner is clean and operating properly, you shouldn’t be smelling anything weird.
-Unexpected air conditioner noises and weird smells are a clue that something is off.
-If your air conditioner is aging or you haven’t had a tune-up scheduled within the last year, they can be a clear sign you need professional air conditioning repair in Branchville.
+When your air conditioner is clean and running properly, you shouldn’t be smelling anything strange.
+Abnormal air conditioner noises and odd smells are a hint that something is off.
+If your air conditioner is old or you haven’t had service done recently, they can be a sure sign you need pro air conditioning repair in Branchville.

 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, particularly a chemical odor, it isn’t a positive sign.
-You might also report your:
+If your air conditioner smells bad when turned on, specifically a chemical smell, it isn’t a positive sign.
+You may also observe your:

 - Air conditioner smells like paint thinner